Take Action at the Cancer Center

 Translational Pathology Shared Resource (TPSR)

 Translational Pathology Shared Resource (TP) offers a wide array of research pathology services, including processing animal and human tissue samples, slide preparation, basic and complex staining, laser capture microdissection, a tissue microarray design/build service, pathologist consultation, and digital microscopy.
-An emerging In Vitro Cancer Model service offers specialized support for patient derived organoids and xenografts.
-TP is under the direction of Peter Gann, MD, ScD, UI Cancer Center member and professor of pathology and Assistant Director Maria Sverdlov, PhD.
+An emerging In Vitro Cancer Model service offers specialized support for patient-derived organoids and xenografts.
+TP is under the direction of Peter Gann, MD, ScD, University of Illinois Cancer Center member and professor of pathology, and Assistant Director Maria Sverdlov, PhD.

 In addition, the UICC members also have access to all shared resources managed by the University’s Research Resource Center (RRC).
 To access any of the RRC Cores, please visit https://rrc.uic.edu/get-started/.

-For more information or questions related to the UI Cancer Center shared resources, please email UICCSR@uic.edu.
+For more information or questions related to the University of Illinois Cancer Center shared resources, please email UICCSR@uic.edu.